-The Analytical Services Program (ASP) works to assure DOE managers, workers and the public that the data results acquired from analytical environmental laboratories are valid, reliable, defensible, and that treatment and disposal of DOE low-level radioactive and mixed waste is accomplished in accordance with all applicable regulations and in a manner protective of human health and the environment.
-The ASP is a corporate program, servicing all Departmental program line organizations, including the National Nuclear Security Administration.
+The Analytical Services Program (ASP) assures DOE manager, workers and the public that the data results acquired from analytical environmental laboratories are valid, reliable, defensible, and that treatment and disposal of DOE low-level radioactive and mixed waste is accomplished in accordance with all applicable regulations and in a manner protective of human health and the environment.
+The ASP is a Departmental corporate program servicing all DOE program line organizations and field element sites, including the National Nuclear Security Administration.

 DEPARTMENT OF ENERGY'S CONSOLIDATED AUDIT PROGRAM

 One of the major tools for sharing program information is the password protected DOECAP Electronic Data System (EDS).
 Access for non-DOECAP participants and audited facilities is limited to key program correspondence and documents, contractual information, audit schedules, and program contact information.
-For more information about EDS, go to:http://www.oro.doe.gov/DOECAP/.
+For more information about EDS go to: http://www.p2s.com/?page_id=1526.

 MIXED ANALYTE PERFORMANCE EVALUATION PROGRAM